ashisharya65/Learn-Bash/README.md

 # Learn-Bash
-This contains all my learning related to Bash.
+This contains all my learnings related to Bash.